josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <div class="alert is-important">

-Don't forget to put the asterisk `*` in front of `ngFor`.
+Do not forget to put the asterisk `*` in front of `ngFor`.
-It's a critical part of the syntax.
+It is a critical part of the syntax.

 </div>